-(5) Immediately after the engine starts, release the starter button and allow it to return to its original position.
-NOTICE: Never push the starter button while the engine is running.
+(5) Immediately after the engine starts, release the main switch and allow it to return to "ON" (on).
+NOTICE: Never turn the main switch to "START" (start) while the engine is running.
 Do not keep the starter motor turning for more than 5 seconds.
-If the starter motor is turned continuously for more than 5 seconds, the battery will be quickly discharged, thus making it impossible to start the engine.
+If the starter motor is turned continuously for more than 5 seconds, the battery will be guickly discharged, thus making it impossible to start the engine.
 The starter can also be damaged.
-If the engine will not start after 5 seconds of cranking, release the starter button, wait 10 seconds, then crank the engine again.
-[ECM00162]
+If the engine will not start after 5 seconds of cranking, return the main switch to "ON" (on), wait 10 seconds, then crank the engine again.
+[ECM00193]

 • When the engine is cold, it needs to be warmed up.
-For further information, see page 45.
+For further information, see page 49.

-- If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
-If the engine still fails to start, see page 78. - (6) Slowly return the throttle grip to the fully closed position.
+• If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
+If the engine still fails to start, see page 83.